boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/introduction.md

 - Support for arbitrarily sized proofs.
 - Durable storage and caching for receipts (stark and snark), images and inputs.
 - Robust retry system.
-- API for proof management
+- API for proof management.

 ## Minimum Specs